andrew/ultimate-awesome/README.md

 - [Grafana-Guide](https://github.com/mikeroyal/Grafana-Guide) - Grafana Guide .
 - [awesome-taglines](https://github.com/miketheman/awesome-taglines) - Awesome list of software taglines.
 - [awesome-dpsg](https://github.com/mstoetzer/awesome-dpsg) - A list of Free Software, web applications and various other cool things useful for the work within the DPSG (Deutsche Pfadfinderschaft St. Georg).
+- [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [awesome-olap](https://github.com/samber/awesome-olap) - A curated list of awesome Online Analytical Processing databases, frameworks, ressources and other awesomeness.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.